Northern Ireland Downing Street Joint Declaration (1993)

 Declan O'Donovan Visualize None Irish Government (This negotiation)

 Irish Government Representative Visualize Statements, decisions and papers attributed to the Irish Government delegation.
-Irish Government (Northern Ireland Brooke/Mayhew Talks 1991-1992) , Irish Government (This negotiation)
+Irish Government (This negotiation) , Irish Government (Northern Ireland Brooke/Mayhew Talks 1991-1992)

 Albert Reynolds Visualize TD (Fianna Fáil), 1977–2003; Taoiseach 1992–94; President, Fianna Fáil, 1992–94 (Vice-President, 1983–92).
 Irish Government (This negotiation)

-Paddy Teahon Visualize Paddy Teahon was an Irish government delegate to the 1996-1998 multi-party talks.
-He was also involved in the negotiation of the Downing Street Joint Declaration in 1993.
+Paddy Teahon Visualize Paddy Teahon.
+Irish government delegate to the 1996-1998 multi-party talks.
+Involved in the negotiation of the Downing Street Joint Declaration, 1993.
 Irish Government (This negotiation)

 C Ó hUiginn Visualize None Irish Government (This negotiation)

-Seán Ó hUiginn Visualize Seán Ó hUiginn was head of the Anglo-Irish Division of the Irish Department of Foreign Affairs, 1991-97.
-He served as Irish ambassador to the United States between 1997 and 2011, and was subsequently Irish ambassador to Germany. Ó hUiginn was instrumental in the negotiation of the Downing Street Joint Delegation in 1993 and was an Irish government delegate to the 1996-1998 multi-party talks.
-Irish Government (Northern Ireland Brooke/Mayhew Talks 1991-1992) , Irish Government (This negotiation)
+Seán Ó hUiginn Visualize Seán Ó hUiginn.
+Head of the Anglo-Irish Division of the Irish Department of Foreign Affairs, 1991-97.
+Irish ambassador to the United States, 1997-2011, and was subsequently Irish ambassador to Germany.
+Instrumental in the negotiation of the Downing Street Joint Delegation in 1993 and was an Irish government delegate to the 1996-1998 multi-party talks.
+Irish Government (This negotiation) , Irish Government (Northern Ireland Brooke/Mayhew Talks 1991-1992)